We are officially-unofficially into the beginning of my favourite season!

 It’s almost by accident that Marianne starts to learn more about Caroline.
 But once started, she can’t stop, because what she finds makes her wonder: is the question she should be asking not ‘should she be jealous’, but… ‘should she be scared?’

-My First Reaction: Okay, I’ll admit everything about this blurb is fucking boring as shit until you get to the “should she be scared” bit.
+My Fucking Thoughts: Okay, I’ll admit everything about this blurb is fucking boring as shit until you get to the “should she be scared” bit.
 That completely got me!
 Brilliant.
 Have to read this.

 🔪The Winters by Lisa Gabriele